MayaSimone/data-science-S2023/challenges/c02-michelson-assignment.md

 **Observations**:

+-These are words, no space in between dash

+- This has the space

 - It’s hard to make a definitive statement, since lower temperatures (\<70 degrees) did not happen often during the study (5 days), but the days with lower temperature seemed to have less measurements that fell outside of Michelson’s PM bounds.

   - Most of the velocity measurements that were higher than the upper bound of Michelson’s uncertainty had higher temperatures (\>75 degrees)

 - There don’t seem to be any specific correlations between level of distinctness and the velocity measured

   - Most days seem to have a large majority of the measurements with the same level of distinctness.
 This could potentially be related to who operated the equipment in the experiment that day (ex. more